 Each department chairman or center director is ultimately responsible for the review and scientific integrity of any proposal that will be sent to the IRB.
-In the case of most centers, such as the Hollings Cancer Center, General Clinical Research Center (GCRC), and the Alcohol Research Center, there are standing committees of scientists, physicians, statisticians, and other health professionals that review protocols for scientific integrity prior to review by the director or chairman's office.
+In the case of most centers, such as the Hollings Cancer Center, Clinical and Translational Research Center (CTRC), and the Alcohol Research Center, there are standing committees of scientists, physicians, statisticians, and other health professionals that review protocols for scientific integrity prior to review by the director or chairman's office.
+The evaluation of the available non-clinical and clinical information on an investigational product is adequate to support the proposed clinical trial.